Joe Scanlan (artist)

-Joe Scanlan (born November 21, 1961) is an American artist and educator.
+Joe Scanlan (born November 21, 1961) is an American post-conceptual artist and art educator.

 Education

 Scanlan was born in Columbus, Ohio.
 He holds a BFA (1984) in Sculpture from the Columbus College of Art and Design.

 Academic career

-Scanlan was assistant director of The Renaissance Society from 1987 to 1994.
-After moving to New York City in 1995, he was appointed an Assistant Professor and, later, an associate professor in the Sculpture Department at Yale University (2001–2009).
+Scanlan was assistant director of The Renaissance Society in Chicago from 1987 to 1994.
+After moving to New York City in 1995, he was appointed an Assistant Professor in the Sculpture Department at Yale University (2001–2009).
 He was appointed Professor of Art at Princeton University in 2009, where he served as Director of the Visual Arts Program from 2009 to 2017.
-He continues to teach a diverse range of courses at Princeton, from a freshman seminar titled Contemporary Art and the Amateur to an advanced interdisciplinary studio titled Extraordinary Processes.
+He continues to teach a diverse range of courses at Princeton, from a freshman seminar titled Contemporary Art and the Amateur to an advanced interdisciplinary studio class entitled Extraordinary Processes.

 Exhibitions

 Early career

 Scanlan quit graduate school in 1986 but remained in Chicago for the next decade as part of a group of young artists and critics intent on expanding the kinds of art being made and discussed in the city, including Theaster Gates, Gaylen Gerber, Michelle Grabner, Hudson, Jin Lee, Kerry James Marshall, Hirsch Perlman, Dan Peterman, Kay Rosen, David Sedaris, and Tony Tasset.
 Significant exhibitions included his first solo exhibition, Fairly Recent Work, at Robbin Lockett Gallery; I, Myself, and Others at Le Magasin, Grenoble; and Documenta 9 in Kassel, Germany.
 About Documenta 9, New York Times art critic Michael Kimmelman wrote:

 And yet if political art is downplayed, esthetics is hardly a guiding principle.
 For every work as captivating and touching as [Gary] Hill's video installation depicting ghostly figures, walking toward and away from the viewer, there are numerous visually numbing pieces like Joe Scanlan's section of a bathroom floor.
 (Counting the works of Mr. Scanlan and [Mike] Kelley, Wim Delvoye's tiles decorated with images of excrement, [Ilya] Kabakov's reconstruction of a Soviet public rest room, and Attila Richard Lukac's pissoir, the show's most dominant motif may very well be the toilet.)

 Scanlan moved to New York City in 1996, where he continues to live.
-He was represented by D'Amelio Terras and made three solo shows there from 1996 to 2002, including a pivotal show titled Invention that dealt with consumption, desire, identity, and death.
+He was represented by D'Amelio Terras Gallery and made three solo shows there from 1996 to 2002, including a show titled Invention that claimed to have dealt with the subjecys of consumption, desire, identity, and death.